 Make-Ahead and Storage

-Make-Ahead: For the best texture and flavor, we recommend making this cobbler just before serving.
-However, if you need to prepare components in advance, you can make the fruit filling and store it separately from the topping.
+Make-Ahead: We recommend making this cobbler before serving for the best texture and flavor.
+However, if you need to prepare the components in advance, you can make the fruit filling and store it separately from the topping.
 Prepare the fruit mixture and refrigerate in an airtight container for up to 24 hours.
-Mix the dry ingredients for the topping and store at room temperature, adding the butter and buttermilk just before baking.
+Mix the dry ingredients for the topping and store them at room temperature, adding the butter and buttermilk just before baking.

-How to Store: This cobbler is best enjoyed fresh, but if you have leftovers, let them cool completely then transfer it to an airtight container.
+How to Store: This cobbler is best enjoyed fresh, but if you have leftovers, let them cool completely, then transfer them to an airtight container.
 Store in the refrigerator for up to 2 days, keeping in mind that the topping may lose some of its crispness.
 It can also be frozen for up to

 Recipe Tips and Notes